beltex/infection/README.md

 **Gradle**

 Gradle is used for build automation.
-It can be installed via Homebrew (for OS X users).
+It can be installed via Homebrew for OS X users.

 ```bash
 # Install Gradle